 5.6.5 Students who are dissatisfied with the outcome of the examination process may submit an academic appeal (research degree programmes) if a ground for appeal is evidenced.

 All copies of the submission, whether or not adjudged by the examiners to deserve the degree, remain the property of the University.
 The University shall assign the copyright of the submission back to the author.

 5.8 Library Regulations

-5.8.1 Where the examiners decide to award a degree and before the result is officially posted, the student mustsubmit to Student Services and Systems two copies of the submission bound in the manner of a book and certified by an examiner as being the accepted copy, and the approved summary of the work.
-One of these copies shallbe deposited in the University Library and one given to the School concerned.
+5.8.1 Where the examiners decide to award a degree and before the result is officially posted, the student must submit to Student Services and Systems one copy of the submission bound in the manner of a book and certified by an examiner as being the accepted copy, and the approved summary of the work.
+This copy shall be deposited in the University Library.

-5.8.2 Students commencing a Higher Doctorate from September 2016 onwards must also make the final submission available in electronic format.
+5.8.2 Students must also make the final submission available in electronic format.
 The student must agree that the submission be stored and made available publicly in electronic format unless an embargo period has been approved.

 5.8.3 Upon ratification of the electronic submission to the University’s Research Portal, and submission of the hard bound copy, Student Services and Systems will confirm completion of the degree to the student.